-It is expected that further design efforts for the purposes of meeting the ROD criteria would result in insignificant gains in reducing potential increases in flood risk downstream of the Dallas Floodway project compared to the Future Without-Project conditions.
-However, further hydraulic analysis will be required to ensure that these documented potential flood risk increases do not increase further.
-This ongoing analysis should be utilized to further reduce or minimize potential flood risk increases as design opportunities arise during the final design stages of the various project components.
+It is expected that further design efforts at this feasibility level for the purposes of meeting the ROD criteria would not result in significant gains in reducing potential increases in flood risk downstream of the Dallas Floodway project compared to the Future Without-Project conditions.
+However, further hydraulic analysis will be required for selected construction phases continuing through the final design stages to ensure that any potential flood risk impacts are analyzed for determination of hydraulic neutrality and remain technically sound (or hydraulically neutral) using the same criteria as used for this Dallas Floodway Feasibility Study.
+It is also expected that this ongoing analysis will be utilized to further reduce or minimize potential flood risk increases as design opportunities arise during the final design stages of the various project components.